e04/ft8js/README.md

 # ft8js

-Thanks to [ft8_lib](https://github.com/kgoba/ft8_lib), we can encode/decode in a variety of environments.
+Thanks to [ft8_lib](https://github.com/kgoba/ft8_lib), we can encode/decode FT8 signals in a variety of environments.

-This repository compiled the code into WebAssembly (WASM) and created JavaScript code for seamless integration.
+This repository compiled the library into WebAssembly (WASM) and created JavaScript code for seamless integration.

 ## Demo